Documenting Learning Disabilities

 The provision of reasonable accommodations and services is based upon ETS's assessment of the current impact of the individual's disabilities on his or her academic performance, particularly in testing situations.
 It is in a candidate's best interest to provide recent and appropriate documentation.
 For LD, testing must generally have been completed within the past five years.
 See additional information under Section V, "A Documentation Update," for specifics regarding the recency of documentation.

 ETS is aware of the cost often borne by test takers with learning disabilities who are seeking accommodations for our tests and whose documentation may exceed the five-year limit.
-To address this concern, in 2005 ETS modified its documentation recency policy with respect to applicants with a long-standing LD and/or LD/ADHD.
-A complete diagnostic reevaluation is no longer necessary for applicants with documentation over five years old if they are applying for certain basic accommodations.
+To address this concern ETS modified its documentation recency policy with respect to applicants with a longstanding LD and/or LD/ADHD.
+ETS considers a longstanding disability to be one in excess of eight years.
+For applicants with documentation over five years old who are applying for certain basic accommodations, a complete diagnostic evaluation with cognitive and achievement measures is no longer necessary if adult measures were used previously.
+A documentation update was designed for this purpose (See Section V).
 ETS considers time and one-half and/or additional rest breaks as basic accommodations.

-For ETS graduate and professional school tests, this documentation recency provision applies only to test takers with a long-standing LD who have submitted a signed Certification of Eligibility (COE) form that verifies that adult measures were used to determine the diagnosis and functional limitations.
+This documentation recency provision applies only to test takers with a longstanding LD and/or LD/ADHD who have submitted a signed Certification of Eligibility: Accommodations History (COE) form that verifies that adult measures were used to determine the diagnosis and functional limitations.
 The applicant must also have a history of having received accommodations in college or on the job.
-If the applicant does not have access to a qualified professional who can complete and sign the COE, then the applicant must submit the outdated disability documentation for review.
+If the applicant does not have access to a qualified professional who can complete and sign the COE, then the applicant must submit the outdated disability documentation for consideration.
+The test taker will be notified if additional documentation is necessary.

-An authorized representative (i.e., a disability service provider from a college or university; a human resources counselor at a place of employment; a counselor from the Vocational Rehabilitation system) must certify on the COE that:
+An authorized representative (i.e., a disability service provider from a college or university, a human resources counselor at a place of employment, or a counselor from the Vocational Rehabilitation system) must certify on the COE that:

 - adult measures were used to determine the diagnosis and the functional limitations related to the disability (e.g., the evaluation battery consists of test instruments that have adult norms).

-An accommodation history, including the rationale for the requested accommodations and evidence of current use, must be included.
+An accommodation history, including the rationale for the requested accommodations and evidence of current use, must be included within the documentation.
 A self-report from the test taker alone is not sufficient.

-For additional information on completing the COE form, please review the latest version of Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs or visit the ETS website at www.ets.org.
+For additional information on completing the COE form, please review the latest version of the ETS Bulletin Supplement for Test Takers with Disabilities or Health-related Needs.

-ETS requires that applicants with a longstanding LD (beyond 5 years) who are requesting more extensive accommodations must continue to abide by the 5-year rule and to submit documentation for review.
+ETS requires that applicants with a longstanding LD (beyond five years) who are requesting more extensive accommodations must continue to abide by the five-year rule and to submit documentation for review.
 The following ETS considers to be more extensive accommodations:

 - double time